-- (4) Private Common Space.
+(4) Private Common Space.
 Developments with at least four units shall provide 400 square feet of private common open space for each multifamily dwelling unit.
 A minimum of 40 percent of the open space shall be usable for recreation, including uses such as swimming pools, sport courts, playgrounds with equipment, and/or community gardening.
+Required landscaping is

+Building Design C.

-Required landscaping is excluded from open space calculations. - c.
-Building Design - (1) Four-Sided Design.
-All sides of a multi-family building visible from property occupied by or designated for single-family residential uses, an existing public street right-of-way, or other public lands shall display a similar level of quality and architectural detailing as on the front elevation. - (2) Maximum Number of Units - (a) The maximum number of dwelling units per floor in a multi-family structure shall be eight.
+(1) Four-Sided Design.
+All sides of a multi-family building visible from property occupied by or designated for single-family residential uses, an existing public street right-of-way, or other public lands shall display a similar level of quality architectural detailing as on the front elevation.

+(a) The maximum number of dwelling units per floor in a multi-family structure shall be eight.